 The TA and DIC combined standard uncertainties from the algorithm evaluation are shown in Table 1 and 2.
 The combined standard uncertainties for the optimal algorithms used to generate the time series dataset are reproduced in Table 3.
 The combined standard uncertainties are the first Type A uncertainty evaluation, which can be thought of as a "top down" estimate.
 The spatially averaged uncertainties of the remaining carbonate system variables using this top down estimate are shown in both outflow regions (Table 3).
 The uncertainties of the remaining carbonate system variables appear to be weakly dependent on the choice of SST and SSS datasets used to calculate them in PyCO2SYS (Table 3).
-Uncertainties are provided as absolute values rather than as percentages because of the steep gradient in values across the plume, but if required the uncertainty values can be expressed as a percentage using the minimum, maximum and mean values from table S4.

-The second Type A uncertainty evaluation (using the algorithm RMSD from the literature and the uncertainties in the inputs)

-440 can be thought of as a "bottom up" estimate.
+- 420 The second Type A uncertainty evaluation (using the algorithm RMSD from the literature and the uncertainties in the inputs) can be thought of as a "bottom up" estimate.
 For this bottom up estimate, the average combined standard uncertainties in TA and DIC are smaller for TA (8.52) and DIC (16.59) in the Amazon and in the Congo for TA (17.23) and DIC (14.25).
-These values are much lower than from the top down uncertainty evaluation as this uncertainty evaluation does not fully account for spatial and depth variability (by assuming that the literature RMSD values perfectly capture the variability), these values also do not account for measurement variability.
-The bottom up evaluation does account for uncertainty in the input SST and 445 SSS datasets suggesting spatial and depth variabilities and differences between the in situ data (used to evaluate the uncertainties) are likely dominating the uncertainty budget
+These values are much lower than from the top down uncertainty evaluation as this uncertainty evaluation does not fully account for spatial and depth variability (by assuming that the literature RMSD values perfectly capture the variability), these values - 425 also do not account for measurement variability.
+The bottom up evaluation does account for uncertainty in the input SST and SSS datasets suggesting spatial and depth variabilities and differences between the in situ data (used to evaluate the uncertainties) are likely dominating the uncertainty budget

 As the top down uncertainty evaluation is more robust it is the preferred uncertainty estimate.
-By comparing the uncertainties with the natural variability in TA and DIC (Table 4) it is clear that the dataset uncertainty is less than the natural variability data in both riverine regions.
-Whereas, the propagated uncertainties for pCO_2 and pH are larger than the natural variability, this is only because the pCO_2 and pH data generated in OceanSODA-UNEXE has full spatio temporal coverage including in the high variability plume compared to the pCO_2 and pH in situ data in the MDB.
+By comparing the 430 uncertainties with the natural variability in TA and DIC (Table 4) it is clear that the dataset uncertainty is less than the natural variability data in both riverine regions.
+Whereas, the propagated uncertainties for pCO_2 and pH are larger than the natural variability, this is only because the pCO_2 and pH data generated in OceanSODA-UNEXE has full spatio temporal coverage (including in the high variability plume) compared to the pCO_2 and pH in situ data in the MDB.

-Table 3: Output variable uncertainties in the two regions of OceanSODA-UNEXE.
+435 Table 3: Output variable uncertainties in the two regions of OceanSODA-UNEXE.
 TA and DIC uncertainties are the combined standard uncertainties from the algorithm evaluation.
 The uncertainty for the remaining carbonate system variables are the average of the spatially varying propagated uncertainties for each of those variables calculated with the SST and SSS pair from either the TA or DIC algorithm.
 Note that due to the logarithmic nature of pH, uncertainty is calculated as 1σ in pH units and also in pH units where variability was determined in H+ as $-\log{10}(\overline{H^+}) + \log{10}(\overline{H^+} + 1\sigma H^+)$.